Christianity in Malaysia: By state and federal territory

-By urban-rural strata
+By urban-rural regions

 The 2000 Population and Housing Census Report indicates that approximately 11.5% of the rural population and 7.6% of the urban population are adherents to Christianity making Christians the 2nd largest and 4th largest faith community in their respective population strata.

 Freedom of religion

-The freedom of religion for Christianity and other religions in Malaysia was written in the Keningau Oath Stone (protected by Malaysia Borneo government), however it is only mentioned and confirmed by the two states of Malaysia located in Borneo (East Malaysia).
+In 2023, Malaysia was ranked the 43rd worst country for Christians, though this ranking only included Peninsular Malaysia, excluding East Malaysia being seen as more favourable to Malaysia's Christian population.

-In 2023, the country was ranked as the 43rd worst country in the world to be a Christian, but it was recorded only in West Malaysia (due to political intervene on religion) meanwhile in East Malaysia still not the worst to be a Christian (not included in rank) because of diversity and harmony tradition protected by both the Sabah and Sarawak governments that also written in Keningau Oath Stone.
+Freedom of religion for Christianity and other religions in Malaysia is engraved in the Keningau Oath Stone, though it is only mentioned and confirmed by Sarawak and Sabah.